Sanremo: Name

 The non-univerbated spelling San Remo features on ancient maps of Liguria and maps of the Republic of Genoa, Medieval Italy, the Kingdom of Sardinia, and the Kingdom of Italy; it was used in 1924 in official documents under Mussolini.
 This form of the name, now superseded by Sanremo both officially and in common usage, still appears on some road signs and, more rarely, in unofficial tourist information.
-It has been the most widely used form of the name in English at least since the 19th century.

 History

 Once the Roman settlement of Matutia or Villa Matutiana, Sanremo expanded in the early Middle Ages when the population moved to the high grounds.
 The nobility built a castle and the walled village of La Pigna to protect the town from Saracen raids.

 At first subjected to the countship of Ventimiglia, the community later passed under the dominion of the Genoese bishops.
 In 1297 they sold it to the Doria and De Mari families.
 It became a free town in the second half of the 15th century, after which it expanded to the Pigna hill and at Saint Syrus Cathedral.
 The almost perfectly preserved old village remains.

 Sanremo remained independent of the Genoese Republic.
 In 1753, after 20 years of fierce conflicts, it rose against Genoese hegemonical attempts.
 At that time Genoa built the fortress of Santa Tecla, situated on the beach near the port.
 The fortress was used as a prison until 2002.
 It is now used as a museum.

 After the French domination and the Savoy restoration in 1814, Sanremo was annexed to the Kingdom of Sardinia.
-From the middle of the 18th century the town grew rapidly, in part due to the development of tourism, which saw the first grand hotels built and the town extended along the coast.
-The Empress "Sissi" of Austria, Empress Maria Alexandrovna of Russia, and Emperor Nicholas II of Russia vacationed in Sanremo, while Swedish chemist Alfred Nobel made it his permanent home.
+From the middle of the 18th century, the town grew rapidly, in part due to the development of tourism, which saw the first grand hotels built and the town extended along the coast.
+The Empress "Sissi" of Austria, Empress Maria Alexandrovna of Russia, and Emperor Nicholas II of Russia took vacations in Sanremo, while Swedish chemist Alfred Nobel made it his permanent home.

-The San Remo conference, 19–26 April 1920, of the post-World War I Allied Supreme Council determined the allocation of Class "A" League of Nations mandates for administration of the former Ottoman-ruled lands of the Middle East by the victorious powers.
+The San Remo conference, 19–26 April 1920, of the post-World War I Allied Supreme Council determined the allocation of Class "A" League of Nations mandates for the administration of the former Ottoman-ruled lands of the Middle East by the victorious powers.
 The most notable of these was the British Mandate of Palestine.

-In 1972, the first public demonstration for the defense of the dignity and rights of gay people in Italy took place in Sanremo in protest against an international congress on sexual deviance organized by the catholic-inspired Italian Center for Sexology.
+In 1972, the first public demonstration for the defence of the dignity and rights of gay people in Italy took place in Sanremo in protest against an international congress on sexual deviance organized by the Catholic-inspired Italian Center for Sexology.